 In June 2006, the FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an Interpretation of FASB Statement No. 109" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
 FIN 48 prescribes a two-step process to determine the amount of tax benefit to be recognized.
 First, the tax position must be evaluated to determine the likelihood that it will be sustained upon external examination.
-If the tax position is deemed more-likely-than-not to be sustained, the tax position is then assessed to determine the amount of benefit to recognize in the financial statements.
+If the tax position is deemed more-likely-than-not to be sustained, the second step requires that the tax position then be assessed to determine the amount of benefit to recognize in the financial statements.
 The amount of the benefit that may be recognized is the largest amount that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
 The Company adopted the provisions of FIN 48 on January 1, 2007.
-As of the date of adoption, the Company had unrecognize any of its previously unrecognized tax benefits during 2007.
+As of the date of adoption, the Company had unrecognized tax benefits of \$2.1 million and did not record any cumulative effect adjustment to retained earnings as a result of adopting FIN 48.
+The Company does not expect to recognize any material amount of its previously unrecognized tax benefits during the next twelve months.

 The total amount of unrecognized tax benefits would impact the effective income tax rate if recognized.
-Included in the \$2.1 million of unrecognized tax benefits, the Company had approximately \$562,000 of accrued interest and penalties.
+Included in the \$2.1 million of unrecognized tax benefits is approximately \$562,000 of accrued interest and penalties.
 Interest and penalties related to unrecognized tax benefits are recorded in income tax expense.